 Water is the predominant means through which the impacts of climate change will be felt.
 Water Infrastructure for Climate Adaptation (WI4A) is a new term to help bound and foreground a necessary discourse on scaling up action in water infrastructure to support climate adaptation.
-WI4A are investments designed to increase the climate resilience of water systems whether through entirely new infrastructure, replaced or retrofitted infrastructure, or enhancements and upgrades to existing infrastructure.
+WI4A are investments designed to increase the climate resilience of water systems whether through entirely new infrastructure, replaced or retrofitted infrastructure.
 WI4A includes built infrastructure assets and nature-based solutions of different sizes and at different scales operating in tandem within a water system.